ariffjeff/houdini-packages/README.md

 Most of the provided `.json` files are configured on the idea that all of your HDAs, plugins, and scripts are placed in a single custom directory in some  arbitrary location of your choice.
 This makes managing everything convenient.

 # Install HDAs, plugins, and scripts
-For this configuration, any HDAs (aka "otls"), plugins, and scripts would be in the relevant folder inside your custom directory:
+For this configuration, any HDAs (aka "otls"), plugins, and scripts should be in the relevant folder inside your custom directory:
 - `/otls`
 - `/plugins`
 - `/scripts`